-Put your efforts into focusing on most crucial customers that has the highest probability of purchasing.
-Before launching a product you need to analyze your target market, if you are an entrepreneur who really want to build a business that will not only solve a problem but also profitable then you will definitely go a long way, you have to interact with your target market.
+Put your efforts into focusing on the most crucial customers that have the highest probability of purchasing.
+Before launching a product you need to analyze your target market, if you are an entrepreneur who wants to build a business that will not only solve a problem but also be profitable then you will go a long way, you have to interact with your target market.

-After choosing a target audience, talk to them, listen to them and then observe those people to know if they are your potential customers.
-You are going to solve a problem which they are desperately looking for but you have to observe if they are willing to pay for the solution or not.
-Only after observing the target market, you should start working on solution of their problems.
+After choosing a target audience, talk to them, listen to them, and then observe those people to know if they are your potential customers.
+You are going to solve a problem that they are desperately looking for but you have to observe if they are willing to pay for the solution or not.
+Only after observing the target market, you should start working on solutions to their problems.

-You, as a new company, cannot build trust in people if you provide them revolutionary solution.
-So, come with a solution which is not too extraordinary for people.
+You, as a new company, cannot build trust in people if you provide them with revolutionary solutions.
+So, come up with a solution that is not too extraordinary for people.
 However, at the same time, you should be able to translate it into a profitable business.

 "You just have to pay attention to what people need and what has not been done."--Russell Simmons, founder of Def Jam

 Before you start your business you have to ask some questions to yourself.
 These are: